plumier/plumier/website/docs/overview/Overview.md

 GET /posts?select=title,content
 ```

-Generic controller functionalities are highly customizable, you can define your own route path, disable some routes, hook the saving process and even you can provide your own custom generic controller.

-### Map ORM Relation Into Nested CRUD API
+### Map One To Many Into Nested CRUD API

-ORM entities may contains relations to represent join to another table, Plumier provided nested generic controller to perform parent-child  operation easily.
+ORM entities may contains relations to represent join to another table, Plumier provided nested generic controller to perform parent children  operation easily.

 ```typescript {11}
 import { route } from "plumier"